 Despite the recognized importance of helping women make informed infant feeding choices and of supporting these choices, there is both anecdotal and empirical evidence that some mothers do not feel supported but instead feel judged or shamed.
-As reported in blogs and personal accounts, some mothers express dissatisfaction with hospital practices meant to promote breastfeeding, reporting that they were pressured to breastfeed and not supported in formula feeding or formula supplementation.
-Additionally, one survey of mothers in a Baby-Friendly hospital (a hospital conforming with practices recommended by the Baby Friendly Hospital Initiative, a global program to encourage breastfeeding and refrain from promoting formula27) found that 26% of formula-feeding mothers felt shamed for the decision to formula feed and 35.7% felt not adequately informed about formula feeding.
-In a qualitative study, nonbreastfeeding women reported that probreastfeeding messages from health professionals could lead them to feel that not breastfeeding makes them a "bad mother," one who was "denying" or "depriving" her child.
+As reported in blogs and personal accounts, some mothers express dissatisfaction with hospital practices meant to promote breastfeeding, reporting that they were pressured to breastfeed and not supported in formula feeding or formula supplementation.23-26 Additionally, one survey of mothers in a Baby-Friendly hospital (a hospital conforming with practices recommended by the Baby Friendly Hospital Initiative, a global program to encourage breastfeeding and refrain from promoting formula27) found that 26% of formula-feeding mothers felt shamed for the decision to formula feed and 35.7% felt not adequately informed about formula feeding.28 In a qualitative study, nonbreastfeeding women reported that probreastfeeding makes them a "bad mother," one who was "denying" or "depriving" her child.
 As one explained, "breastfeeding [...] is pushed down your throat and out of guilt you are made to feel if you don't do it, you are doing your child a misjustice."29 Women report feeling both guilt and shame for using formula-guilt for the potential harm associated with the "risks" of not breastfeeding and shame for failing to live up to the standard of "good motherhood."30